Skparab1/server/README.md

 # server
 using gh as a database with gh api and actions

-- use js to send issue using gh api
+- use js to send issue using github api
   - works!
 - github